Do you have a Sour Patch Kid at home?

 If you have a very defensive child, get curious, see if there is constant perceived criticism and/or correction on your part.

-Mantras for Tough Moments:
+Silent Mantras for Tough Moments:

 · This isn’t about me.

-· I can’t control her/him.
-I can only control how I feel.
+· I can’t control her/him, only myself.

-· We will be okay.
+· We’re going to be okay.

-· This is temporary.
+· This phase is temporary.

 The foundation of your relationship with your child rests on the pillars of connection, communication, and love.